hallab/sonosmix/README.md

 Sonos Mixer
 ===========

-Android app for controling the volume of your Sonos speakers.
+Android app for easily controling the volume of your Sonos speakers.